 On paper, the Xiaomi Mi Band 2 battery life is 20 days on standby with its 70 mAh battery.
 Even with heavy everyday use, that should be enough juice to keep you going for all your activities in between charges.

 The icing on the cake here is its design.
 The tracker itself is an aluminum alloy modular piece that fits inside a silicone band — pretty standard as far as trackers go.
 But the Mi Band 2 manages to look a little more polished than its low-budget competitors.
 It has a touch-enabled OLED display that shows you the time and also lets you scroll through your daily stats.
 Plus, the band is relatively slim for a tracker that includes a heart rate monitor, which means it should fit comfortably on your wrist and look great!

-If that was the icing, here is the cake; it's also quite water-resistant.
-The Mi Band 2 has an IP67 rating, which allows it to be fully submerged in three feet of water for 30 mins without showing any damaged.
+If that was the icing, here is the cake: it's also quite water-resistant.
+The Mi Band 2 has an IP67 rating, which allows it to be fully submerged in three feet of water for 30 mins without showing any damage.
 You'll take this tracker with you everywhere!

 The Misfit Flash has all the standards when it comes to tracking.
 Sleep, steps, and calories are all counted and tracked for you in the Misfit app.
 The Flash also has the added benefit of being able to track your swimming activities due to its high IPX7 water-resistance rating.
 Its battery life is beyond impressive; it can last roughly six months on a single battery, but it does use a standard watch battery that you will need to replace once it runs out of juice.
 Misfit Flash starts at around $20 and goes up to about $30 depending on which color you'd prefer.Bottom line: The extremely low cost, makes the Misfit Flash hard to pass up; however, it's lack of screen, and entirely plastic exterior does make it significantly less functional and stylish.